mtn/ostep-notes/sources/memory_virtualization.md

 The Linux virtual memory system also separates kernel and process address spaces, with kernel memory being the same for all processes.
-There are two types of kernel addressed: _logial addresses_ which directly map to physical memory (and thus provide significant guarantees), and _virtual addresses_ which provides weaker guarantees but are easier to allocate.
+There are two types of kernel addressed: _logical addresses_ which directly map to physical memory (and thus provide significant guarantees), and _virtual addresses_ which provides weaker guarantees but are easier to allocate.
 Most kernel data structures reside in logical memory.